sumanjs/suman/README.md

 * <b> Freedom: Suman is not highly opinionated, but gives you powerful features</b>
     *  Suman prefers standard core assert Node module (Suman has unopinionated assertions), but you can use any assertion lib that throws errors
-    *  Callbacks, promises (async/await), and streams are supported in any test case.
+    *  Callbacks, promises, async/await, generators and event-emitters/streams are supported in any test case or hook.

 ## Suman design

 * no globals whatsoever, which were avoided due to the problems they caused for Jasmine and Mocha.
+* Suman uses domains to isolate errors in asynchronous tests and hooks, and currently this is the only solution to this problem at the moment.
+Domains are facing deprecation, and Suman will replace domains with whichever suitable replacement is chosen by the Node.js core technical committee.

 ## We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth